 Inhumane Dog Slaughter in Mauritius : Project Released by PETA and International Animal Rescue

 Tracks obtained footage for PETA & IAR revealing the capture and killing of a large number of dogs in Mauritius.
 The harrowing footage shows workers from the government funded Mauritian Society for Animal Welfare (MSAW) hunt down, catch and kill dogs, making no discrimination between strays and family pets.
-Over 300,000 people have viewed the investigative video (click here) and over 220,000 people signed a petition calling for an immediate end to the government's ineffective and cruel 'catch and kill' dog control method and for the introduction of a humane dog management programme in Mauritus.
+Nearly half a million people have viewed our investigative footage (click here) and over 230,000 people signed a petition calling for an immediate end to the government's ineffective and cruel 'catch and kill' dog control method and for the introduction of a humane dog management programme in Mauritus.

 “Make It Fake - For the Animals Sake” - Fur Campaign Film : Project Commissioned by Humane Society International

-Illegal trade in Wildlife in Cambodia and Vietnam: Project Commissioned by Cruelty Free International
+Illegal trade in Wildlife in Cambodia and Vietnam (5 investigations since 2006) : Projects Commissioned by Cruelty Free International

-Our investigations In Cambodia and Vietnam revealed that the global demand for animal test subjects is driving an illegal and unimpeded cross-border trade in wild long-tailed macaques that is threatening to diminish the species survival in those countries.
-Between January and June we conducted field investigations in Cambodia and Vietnam, where we obtained footage from monkey farms and infiltrated the murky world of animal traffickers involved in the trade.
+Our investigations in Cambodia, Laos and Vietnam revealed that the global demand for animal test subjects is driving an illegal and unimpeded cross-border trade in wild long-tailed macaques that is threatening to diminish the species survival in those countries.
+We obtained footage from monkey farms and infiltrated the murky world of animal traffickers involved in the trade.
 Our investigations found a flourishing illicit trade in which the monkeys are caught in Cambodian forests and smuggled into Vietnam.
-The investigation was vital in providing evidence at a recent CITES meeting discussing the trade.
-Consequently, it was recommended that both countries be referred to the CITES Standing Committee, responsible for implementing and enforcing the Convention.
+The investigations were vital in providing evidence at a recent CITES meeting discussing the trade.
+Consequently, it was recommended that both Vietnam and Cambodia be referred to the CITES Standing Committee, responsible for implementing and enforcing the Convention.
 Find out more about the campaign to end the international trade in monkeys for research.

 Fur Farms In Europe.
 An investigation into fur farms in Belgium - Project Commissioned by the GAIA 2016

 In 2011, Tracks undertook an investigation into fur farms in Belgium.
 As a result fur farms were banned in 2 out of 3 regions of the country.
 In this investigation we visited the majority of fur farms still operating in the region of Flanders to obtain new evidence to support a ban in keeping mink in fur farms in all of Belgium.
-The investigation received major coverage on National TV stations and the press.
+As a direct result of this investigation and the pubilcity surrounding it the Flemish Government announced in 2018 that it would close down all remaining fur farms and ban fur farming from 2023.
 To find out more about the investigation click here

 "Soy Story" Film- Factory farming, land grabs and the destruction of lives in Argentina. project commissioned by CIWF